Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 - [Time span](global-filter.md#timeframe) - Allows to select a specific time period you want to view.
 - [Snapshot](global-filter.md#snapshot) - You can select previously created snapshots - these are exported Agents with the resources they contain.
 - [Endpoint](global-filter.md#endpoints) - You can select already prepared Endpoints which ensure that channel-specific input and output (images, galleries, voice) are converted to the standardized Input object.
+- [Locales](global-filter.md#locales) - You can select the locale to view and analyze.
+Locales need to be configured previously in your Flow.

 For more information, read the [Global Filter](global-filter.md) documentation.